Index

 Among young people who did not live with anyone in the household who smoked, 87.6% had never tried smoking not even a drag, 8.9% had tried smoking once or twice, 1.4% used to smoke but no longer smoke, 1.2% smoked occasionally and 0.9% smoked regularly.
 However, among young people who lived with one or more person who smoked, the rates of smoking were much higher.
 Among young people who lived with a smoker who smoked outside the home, 8.0% of young people smoked occasionally or regularly, but this was even higher at 14.8% if the household member smoked inside the home.

-Source of and Ease of Obtaining Tobacco and Cigarettes
+Source of Obtaining Tobacco and Cigarettes

 Despite being illegal to sell cigarettes to anyone under the age of 18 years, 35% of boys and 24% of girls had bought cigarettes from shops.
 Just over one in five obtained their cigarettes from family members with around one in twelve being given cigarettes by their parents or carers.
 Three-quarters of girls and over half of boys obtained their cigarettes from friends.